 1. Complete the Free Application for Federal Student Aid (FAFSA) at www.FAFSA.gov.

 • Be sure to provide the correct school code: IUPUI – 001813

-2. IUPUI Office of Student Financial Services will process your Federal Stafford Loan eligibility.
+2. IUPUI Office of Student Financial Services will determine your federal loan eligibility.

 university email address to complete the online Master Promissory Note (MPN).
 These

 notifications will begin in June each academic year - if we have received your FAFSA and have

 The Master Promissory Note (MPN) is your promise to repay your Federal Direct Loan(s).
 First-time borrowers must complete an MPN in order to receive the funds from your federal Stafford Loan; this process can be done online using the eMPN website.
 The eMPN website is designed to make the loan process simpler for student borrowers.